Us as a Community and BUSINESS

 Justice-Focused

 Oppression is commonly traumatic.
-Violence is commonly traumatic, whether it is interpersonally or internationally.
+Violence is widely traumatic, whether it is interpersonally or internationally.

 Living in an unjust world increases trauma, illness, and inequity.
 We are not saying all illnesses would be cured in a just world; we are saying there would be a lot less suffering and stress/ trauma compounded illnesses.